Tyson Fury, Hughie release statement following BBBofC blame for delay

 (i) This matter started in February 2015 – almost 3 years ago – after routine doping control tests.

-(ii) Tyson and Hughie were not notified of the results of those tests for 7 months, and even then UKAD simply asked them about their diet.
-There was never any suggestion that Tyson and Hughie had done anything wrong or that they might be in any sort of trouble.
+(ii) Tyson and Hughie were not notified of the results of those tests for 7 months, and even then, UKAD simply asked them about their diet.
+There was never any suggestion that Tyson and Hughie had done anything wrong or that they might be in any trouble.

-(iii) Then, without warning, UKAD charged Tyson and Hughie in June 2016 in relation to the February 2015 tests – i.e. 16 months after the tests.
+(iii) Then, without warning, UKAD charged Tyson and Hughie in June 2016 concerning the February 2015 tests – i.e., 16 months after the tests.

 (iv) A hearing eventually took place in May 2017 but was halted after UKAD objected to the participation of a tribunal member.

 (v) Hearing dates were then proposed for early October 2017, but UKAD’s team (not Team Fury’s team) was unavailable.

 (vi) A hearing has now been fixed for December 2017.